Page Title: Snap Hooks

 Other Flagpole parts

 Like stone being worn away by dripping water, your snap hooks will slowly be ground down.
 The metal grommet of your flag grinds against the snap hook.
 Be sure to keep up on it.
-Inspect your snap hook every time you change your flag.
+Your flagpole hooks are a core component of your flagpole hardware.
+Inspect your snap hooks every time you change your flag.
 If you are paying to ship an order anyway, add one or two inexpensive snap hooks.
 Put them in a drawer.
 When they go, they are like shoelaces.
 You need one.
+Flagpole hanging clips are good to have on hand.
 Check your halyard

-Solid Brass Snap Hooks: These are swivel snap hooks
+Solid Brass Flag Snap Hooks: These are swivel flag clips.

 Model #, Name